Credible takeaways

 Parent PLUS loans vs. private parent loans vs. cosigned loans

-Here are a few factors to keep in mind while comparing parent PLUS loans, private parent loans, and cosigned loans.
+Here are a few factors to keep in mind when comparing parent PLUS loans, private parent loans, and cosigned loans:

 You can apply for a parent PLUS loan on the StudentAid.gov website.
 Before you apply, make sure your child has already completed the Free Application for Federal Student Aid (FAFSA).
 For private parent loans, you can apply online with the lender you choose.